pixelfed/pixelfed-rn/DEVELOPMENT.md

 These are common errors you might encounter when building this project.

+When debugging Android issues it is helpful to run `./gradlew assembleDebug` within the `android/` directory. `npm` will not always show the full Android build error otherwise.

 ### node not found
 If iOS build complains about not being able to find `node`, but you can use node just fine, then run:
 ```